OfficeDev/Office-Add-in-samples/Samples/excel-create-worksheet-from-web-site/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant.

-#### Register the client app (ms-identity-javascript-c2s1)
+#### Register the client app (contoso-addin-data-to-excel)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-c2s1`.
+    1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `contoso-addin-data-to-excel`.
     1. Under **Supported account types**, select **Accounts in this organizational directory only**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.